Table Saw

 6. Invest in a dado set

-You need to use a dado insert that will accommodate the width of your stacked dado blades.
+You need to use a Dado insert that will accommodate the width of your stacked Dado blades.
 (See red insert in photo.)

 7. Use dust collection

 You need a means to control the dust generated by your table saw.
-Not only does this keep your shop clean and save you time during cleanup, it makes for a healthier shop environment.
+Not only does this keep your shop clean and save you time during the cleanup, but it also makes for a healthier shop environment.
 What’s more, dust collection improves the performance of your saw by keeping miter lots clean and allowing the motor to run cooler.

 8. Level the throat plate